What to see at Madame Tussauds in London: the best waxworks

 8. Michael Jackson comes back to life

-In the music area next to Michael we have all the big names in history.
+In the music area next to Michael we have all the great names of history.
 Madonna, Adele, Bob Marley, Freddy Mercury...

 9. The friend and neighbor Spiderman moves from New York to London.

 Marvel has its own section that includes a 4D cinematic experience.
-Among the many superheroes represented the Spiderman figure is especially interesting as he is literally hanging from the ceiling.
+Among the many superheroes depicted the Spider-Man figure is especially interesting as he is literally hanging from the ceiling.
 How did they make a wax figure in that position on the ceiling?
-It is a question that everyone who sees the figure of Spiderman asks.
+It's a question on everyone's mind when they see the Spider-Man figure.

-For comic book and Marvel fans, there are also wax figures of the Hulk, Captain America and Iron Man.
+For fans of comics and Marvel in addition to Spiderman there are wax figures of the Hulk, Captain America or Iron Man.

 10. Relive the most mythical lightsaber duel of the Star Wars saga

 Star Wars fans can fulfill a dream and climb aboard the Millennium Falcon where characters such as Darth Vader, R2-D2 or Obi Wan await them to be photographed with them.
-In this section dedicated to the work of George Lucas, the recreation of the duel scene from Duel of Fates
+In this section dedicated to the work of George Lucas highlights the recreation of the duel of the Duel of Fatesscene from the Phantom Menace.

 The wax sculptures are the centerpiece of the museum but these are not the only way to enjoy the museum.
 Madame Tussauds also offers its visitors so-called "experiences" that combine wax figures with light, sound or stage recreations.
 These experiences are: